 This section is proposed to be inserted in chapter 16.5 of the main body AECS-02-02-Rev.6:

 “The post-crash performance of the AECD/AECS system is verified based on selected tests form Recommendation ITU-T P.1140.
 The test setup is according to ITU-T P.1140.
-I desired the HATS (head and torso simulator) based setup as described in Recommendation ITU-T P.1140 may be replaced by a simplified test setup as described in section 6.3.2 of Recommendation ITU-T P.313.
-Instead of a HATS according to Recommendation P.58 an artificial mouth conforming to Recommendation P.51 and a separate free-field microphone can be used.
+The HATS (head and torso simulator) as described in Recommendation ITU-T P.1140 may be replaced by a simplified test setup as described in section 6.3.2 of Recommendation ITU-T P.313.
+Instead of a HATS an artificial mouth conforming to Recommendation P.51 and a separate free-field microphone can be used.
 The artificial mouth is positioned with the lip plane at the location of the HATS lip plane.
 The free-field microphone is positioned in the middle above the artificial mouth at the height of the artificial ears of the HATS.

 To confirm sufficient operation of the AECD/AECS system the following tests form Recommendation ITU-T P.1140 are conducted: